-Postpartum depression—the depression that occurs in new mothers after the birth of a child— may be better known, but mood disorders during the pregnancy itself are more prevalent in expectant mothers than previously thought.
+Postpartum depression—the depression that occurs in new mothers after their baby’s born — may be better known, but mood disorders during the pregnancy itself are more common in pregnant women than experts once thought.

-Pregnancy can be one of the happiest times in a woman’s life, but it can also play havoc with hormones and create plenty of unforeseen stress.
+Pregnancy can be one of the happiest times in a woman’s life.
+But it can also play havoc with hormones and create plenty of stress.

-Also, there has been an inordinate focus on postpartum depression in recent years.
-It is estimated that between 10 and 20 percent of women develop some type of pregnancy-related mood disorder and approximately one in 20 women in the U.S. will suffer from a major depressive disorder (MDD) during the perinatal phase.
+Now those symptoms may lead to a diagnosis of perinatal depression.
+It’s estimated that between 10 and 20 percent of women develop some type of pregnancy-related mood disorder.
+Plus, about 1 in 20 women in the U.S. will experience a major depressive disorder (MDD) while they’re pregnant.

 - frequent crying or weepiness

-- trouble sleeping not related to frequent urination
+- trouble sleeping not because of frequent urination

 - fatigue or low energy